Polycystic Ovary Syndrome

 Bristol-based Quinn Clinics is run by practising GP Dr John Quinn, so patients can be assured that they are receiving utmost care and understanding of their condition.

-Laser hair removal courses are available in the Clifton clinic, which is fully registered with the CQC for peace of mind.
+Laser hair removal courses are available in the our Bristol (Redland) clinic, which is fully registered with the CQC for peace of mind.